evergreen-ci/evergreen-migrations/README.md

 ## Parameters
 Common options are set on the command line.
 These include
-* `--url` (required): the URL to connect to the database (e.g. mongodb://localhost:27017)
+* `--url` (required): URL to connect to the database (e.g. mongodb://localhost:27017)
-* `--db` (required): the database your script will run against (e.g. mci)
+* `--db` (required): database your script will run against (e.g. mci)
 * `--batch-size` (optional): number of documents to process at once
+* `--collection` (optional): collection to run the script against

 The values of these options are passed to your script in a `MigrationOptions`.
+Your script has the option to use the optional parameters when they are provided, but isn't required to.
+Since they're optional, it's advisable to default to something sensible when they aren't provided.

 Any additional arguments your script requires can be passed through the environment.

 Two additional parameters
 * `--script` (required) the name of the script to run